Trias (TRY) Price Hits $0.0003

 Buying and Selling Trias

-It is usually not currently possible to purchase alternative cryptocurrencies such as Trias directly using U.S. dollars.
-Investors seeking to acquire Trias should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Trias using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Trias directly using US dollars.
+Investors seeking to trade Trias should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Trias using one of the exchanges listed above.

 Receive News & Updates for Trias Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trias and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.